 Architectural works are protected by U.S. copyright law, specifically by 17 U.S. Code § 102(8).
 In fact, copyright law was officially changed in December 1990 in order to include these architectural copyrights.
 What does this mean for photographers who want the ability to make and sell architectural photos?

-So, photographers only need to be concerned when entering private property without permission to take a photo of a post-1990 building.
+Therefore, photographers need to be concerned only when entering private property without permission to take a photo of a post-1990 building.
 Such photos may result in a claim of copyright infringement.

 Although the law does not distinguish interior architectural designs from exteriors, both are likely covered by the same provisions.
 That is, if an interior is publicly viewable, such as a glassed-in porch, you can reproduce it through photograph (assuming you're not violating invasion of privacy laws).

 As for non-publicly viewable interiors, the determining factors will be:

 Simply showing the kitchen or bedroom, for example, is unlikely by itself to constitute an infringement; the owner or architect would need to show that the combined effect of the photos is an infringement of several elements of the design.